 Personal: Personal retreats may be "interactive"- with meals eaten in fellowship with other retreatants and spiritual renewal found in quiet conversation; or "silent"- with meals eaten in a silent dining area and spiritual renewal found in a more solitary experience.
 Our retreat booklet, A Time Apart: Making a Personal Retreat at Assumption Abbey, is available as a guide for retreatants, with following the monastic schedule and practices an option.

 Group: A small group may reserve the guest wing for a spiritual retreat.
 Individual rooms in the guest wing can accommodate up to a group of nine.

 Family: Parents with young children may stay at our Family Guest House (about a mile from the monastery) and share in our prayerful life.

 Our Guest House has nine private rooms, which can also be reserved to accommodate a small group retreat.
 Each room is furnished with a bed, desk, chair, bureau, sink, and toilet/shower (shared with the adjoining room).
 The heat and cooling are controlled by a thermostat in each room.
 Two meals a day are prepared by the monks, breakfast is self served.
 One may eat either in a silent dining space or enjoy the fellowship of eating with other guests.
 If a family with young children wishes to make a retreat and share in our prayerful life, they may reserve our Family Guest House - located about a mile from the monastery.

-There is no charge, but a donation is appreciated and helps defray the Monastery's cost.
+There is a suggested donation of $45 per night that is appreciated and helps defray the Monastery's cost.